 Framing oil painting reproductions, framing oil painting reproductions, framing art reproductions.
 Stretched Canvas can be used as a ready-to-use surface.
 It is made of cotton or linen fabric that has been stretched around a wooden frame.
 The sides and back are secured with staples, pins, tacks or a metal spline.
 You can prime the canvas with an oil-based primer or acrylic gesso.
 There are three main sizes of stretched canvases: traditional (3/4"-7/8") gallery (1-1/2") museum (2" or thicker).
 If the artwork will be framed, traditional is the best option.
 Gallery and museum stretched canvases are more difficult because of their depth.
 They should be hung on the walls as they are.

-How to frame your new oil painting?
-This link shows you how to frame your new oil painting?
+How to frame your new oil painting and deliver your items safely and securely?
+Below links will shows you how to frame your new oil painting?
 Different style of wooden frame, Safely pack Stretch canvas and frame painting for shipping.

 Why isn't our website offering a framed service for orders over 50x36 inches?
 Express post won't accept framed orders over 50x36 inches (otherwise, they will charge freight at a minimum of 40kgs).
 This service is only available if you order enough Half Height Palletainer to ship by sea.
 Palletainer (Full Height) 1150 X970 X1250mm Max Loading 500 kgs, Palletainer (Half Height) 1150 X970 X625mm Max Loading 150 kgs.